Francis H. Griswold

 Francis Hopkinson Griswold (November 5, 1904 – April 11, 1989) was an American Air Force lieutenant general who was commandant of the National War College in Washington, D.C., and vice commander in chief, Strategic Air Command.

 Early life

 Griswold was born in Erie, Pennsylvania, in 1904.
-He attended Columbia University in New York City and Ohio State University, Columbus, Ohio, before entering military service as an aviation cadet in September 1928.
+He attended Columbia University in New York City and graduated from Ohio State University, Columbus, Ohio, before entering military service as an aviation cadet in September 1928.
 He completed flying training at Kelly Field, Texas, in October 1929.

 He spent the next several years as a pilot performing normal squadron duties with various air units in Michigan, Illinois, Hawaii, California and Virginia.
+Griswold graduated from the Armament Course at the Air Corps Technical School in 1931 and the Air Corps Tactical School in 1939.

 World War II

 Shortly after the U.S. entered World War II, he was named as chief of the Training Section, Headquarters Army Air Forces, Washington, D.C.

 He was transferred in July 1943 to the Eighth Air Force in England where he served successively as chief of staff of the 8th Fighter Command, the 2nd Bomb Division, and the Eighth Air Force.
 He went to the Pacific in July 1945 as commanding general of the 301st Fighter Wing on Okinawa, and the following October returned to the United States.